The Hungry Artist

 Lastly, I don't want anything I said to be interpreted as, "a woman's place is the kitchen."
 The kitchen is an important place for anyone, no matter what their gender.
 If the kitchen is anybody's "place", it is the place of the artist.
 The kitchen's immediacy to nature teaches the artist what beauty there is to draw from, and its immediacy to convention teaches how that effects the recipient of the art.
 If you find yourself hard pressed to find beauty, make yourself a Sunday meal.

-Happy Sunday, please pray for those who do not have food.
+Happy Sunday, please pray for the hungry.

 - Jose-Hector Guardiola